2025 in Oktagon MMA: Background

 The event marked the promotion's debut in Hanover.

 A featherweight bout between undefeated prospect Max Holzer and Khalid Taha was scheduled to headline the event.
-However on August 30, Holzer withdrew from the event due to health issues and was replaced by Édgar Delgado Jimenez.
+However on August 30, Holzer withdrew from the event due to health issues and was replaced by former LUX Featherweight Champion Édgar Delgado Jimenez.
 As a results, a featherweight bout between Gjoni Palokaj and Jakub Batfalský will be promoted to main event status.

 Zdeněk Polívka and undefeated promotional newcomer Emilio Quissua were scheduled to meet in a light heavyweight bout.
 However, Polívka withdrew from the bout due to an injury and was replaced by Mateusz Strzelczyk.

 A featherweight bout between Nikolaos Serbezis and Joel Batobo was scheduled for this event.
 However, Batobo withdrew from the event due to health issues and was replaced by promotional newcomer Amir Shah Bayat.
 In turn, Bayat was pulled out and was replaced by Henrique Madureira.

 During the fight week, Jack Maguire withdrew from the event against promotional newcomer Hugo Vach due to an injury and was replaced by another newcomer Abdullah Sultani.
 In turn, Sultani withdrew from the event during the weigh-ins and was replaced by Moritz Mertens.